mendsalbert/theta-block-stack/README.md

 **Developer Empowerment**:

-- **Theta Hackathon**: Supported by Theta Development Academy and ThetaCon, providing prizes and development advice to foster innovation.
 - **Extensive Documentation**: Expands Theta's existing documentation, making it accessible to a broader audience and simplifying the development process.

 ### How ThetaEdgeX Expands the Theta Ecosystem